 Welcome from the Chair & Residency Program Director

 Welcome to the Wright State University Boonshoft School of Medicine Department of Orthopaedic Surgery, Sports Medicine & Rehabilitation.
 Our goal is to provide superior orthopaedic care to patients in our region while educating future generations of orthopaedic surgeons.
 We have a dedicated full-time faculty that interacts well with clinical faculty, providing a comprehensive experience in orthopaedic surgery and related musculoskeletal care fields.
-The most common learning environment is one-to-one resident-to-faculty interaction in clinical settings, including Miami Valley Hospital (the area's Level I Trauma Center and tertiary referral hospital), Children's Medical Center of Dayton, the Dayton Veteran's Affairs (VA) Medical Center and Good Samaritan Hospital.
+The most common learning environment is one-to-one resident-to-faculty interaction in clinical settings, including Miami Valley Hospital (the area's Level I Trauma Center and tertiary referral hospital), Children's Medical Center of Dayton, the Dayton Veteran's Affairs (VA) Medical Center and Miami Valley Hospital South.
 In these clinical settings, the residents participate in orthopaedic patient care in all the subspecialties.

 Residents rotate through the four supporting hospitals and one outpatient surgery center.
 Miami Valley Hospital, the primary training institution, is the region's only Level I Trauma Center (over 3,000 trauma admissions per year) and is a tertiary referral hospital for orthopaedic subspecialty care.
 Miami Valley Hospital was named one of America's top 50 hospitals for orthopaedic care in 2008 by U.S. News and World Reports.
 Children's Medical Center is a 150-bed independent children's hospital, which provides comprehensive pediatric services with four full-time pediatric orthopaedic surgeons.
 The VA Medical Center is one of the largest in the nation, providing a comprehensive experience in joint replacement and general orthopaedic surgery.
-Good Samaritan Hospital, Miami Valley Hospital's partner institution, was recently added to the program to further improve resident experience in joint replacement surgery.
+MIami Valley Hospital South, Miami Valley Hospital's partner institution, was recently added to the program to further improve resident experience in joint replacement surgery.
 Finally, residents gain experience through their subspecialty rotations at a free-standing surgery center, which emphasizes outpatient surgery (hand, sports, foot and ankle).

 Residents complete an intern year, which meets American Board of Orthopaedic Surgery (ABOS) requirements.
 At the end of the intern year, residents complete the United States Medical License Examination (USMLE) Step 3 exam to obtain a full medical license.
 The remaining four years of clinical training include rotations in general orthopaedics, orthopaedic traumatology, spine, hand, foot and ankle, sports/knee reconstruction, sports/upper extremity reconstruction, reconstructive shoulder surgery, joint replacement surgery and pediatric orthopaedic surgery.